How to: Manage Local Data Files in Your Project

 Copy always (default for .mdf and .mdb files)

-The database file is copied from the project directory to the bin directory every time you build your application.
-Every time you build your application and save changes to the data, those changes are overwritten when the original file is copied to the bin directory, replacing the copy that you just changed.
-You do not see the updated data the next time you run your application.
-Any changes made to the data file in the output folder will be overwritten the next time you run the application.
+The database file is copied from the project directory to the /bin directory every time you build your application.
+Therefore, if you build your application and save changes to the file in the /bin directory, those changes are overwritten the next time that the original file is copied to the /bin directory.

 Do not copy

 The file is never copied or overwritten by the project system.
 You must manually copy the file from the project directory to the output directory if you use this setting.

 To respond to the Local database file dialog box

 Click Yes if you want Visual Studio to copy the database file into your project and modify the connection to point to the copy in your project.
 For more information on working with database files in your project, see Local Data Overview.

 Click No if you do not want Visual Studio to copy the database file into your project.
 Instead, the connection points to the file in the original location and the database file is not added as a file to the project.